Virtua Fighter: Gameplay

 The default gameplay system of the Virtua Fighter series involves two combatants needing to win two of three rounds, with each round being 30 seconds long or more.
 Combatants utilize various attacks in an attempt to deplete the other fighter's stamina gauge and deal a knockout (K.O.), winning a round.
 If a character is knocked out (or falls out) of the ring, their opponent wins the round in a Ring Out.
 An extra round is necessary if a double knockout (both players knocking each other out at the same time) occurs in a previous round and the match is tied one round each.
 In this round, players fight on a small stage wherein one hit is enough to knock the other out and achieve victory.

 The basic control scheme uses an 8-way control stick and three buttons (Punch, Kick, Guard).
 Through various timings, positions, and button combinations, players input normal and special moves for each character.
 This allows extensive lists of moves to exist for a given character within the limited control scheme.
 Traditionally, in the single-player mode, the player runs a gauntlet of characters in the game (which may include one's doppelgänger) all the way to the final boss.

-History
+List of games

 The following is a list of games in the Virtua Fighter series: